citp/privacy-policy-historical/l/lo/loo/looki.com.md

 ## More information

 Your trust is important to us.
 Therefore we will always to justify ourself to you concerning the processing of your personal data.
 If you have any questions, you are not answered by this privacy policy, or if you want more in-depth information, please contact our data protection supervisor [Lars Rohrbeck](mailto:lars.rohrbeck@nextidea.de) at any time.

+## Personal Data

+To delete your personal data, please contact us via email to our data protection officer [Lars Rohrbeck](mailto:lars.rohrbeck@nextidea.de).